GI-Friendly No-Bake Chocolate Chip Cookie Dough Fudge

 Let’s be honest – who doesn’t secretly (OR openly) prefer the taste of fresh chocolate chip cookie dough over the actual baked cookies?!
 I guess you can’t go wrong either way…

 When it comes to food, especially foods like homemade chocolate chip cookies, it’s not just the about the yummy taste.
 Almost everybody I know has some kind of sentimental memory or nostalgic meaning tied to chocolate chip cookie dough!

-Why not give yourself the best of both worlds: the decadent taste, aroma and experience of fresh cookie dough, minus the raw eggs and blood sugar rollercoaster?
+Why not give yourself the best of both worlds: the decadent taste, aroma and experience of fresh cookie dough, minus the salmonella risk and blood sugar roller coaster?

 Cookie dough personally reminds me of my childhood days, when I would make Tollhouse chocolate chip cookies from scratch with my Grammy and she would sneak me some raw cookie dough even though I “wasn’t allowed”.

 This recipe is incredibly versatile and SO easy to whip up!
 It can be made into fudge or eaten fresh out of the bowl as straight-up cookie dough.
 It’s a great snack or dessert and goes splendidly with a glass of milk or milk substitute.
 It can be a big hit to bring to your next party- I brought it as fudge to a New Year’s Eve party last year and it disappeared within the first hour!

 A few other bonuses of this homemade cookie dough: